serraict/serraict.github.io/_posts/xscale/2019-02-12-01-exponential-return-principles-of-agile-organizations-transcript.md

 Jobs would have called it iReality, but that wasn't to be.

 <!-- 0:06:53.600,0:07:01.200 -->
-This is a Google trends picture of apple today.
+This is a Google trends picture of Apple today.
-It looks pretty disheartening until you realize the scale - that's not like apples about to go broke. iPhone sales continue linearly and even though revenues have dropped, iPhones have at least one more generation
+It looks pretty disheartening until you realize the scale - that's not like Apple's about to go broke. iPhone sales continue linearly and even though revenues have dropped, iPhones have at least one more generation